replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 # Troubleshooting an Application

 The Replicated admin console includes a Troubleshoot page where you can generate an analysis and review remediation suggestions for troubleshooting an application.
-You can also download a support bundle that you can shared with your vendor.
+You can also download a support bundle to share with your vendor.

 ## Create a Support Bundle using the Admin Console